renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 `<situational factors and variables>` [include here the list of factors and variables discovered in the previous step] `</situational factors and variables>`

 # Process to follow:

-- Imagine yourself as the person in the Role (using the first person singular) performing the {job step} (if provided) to complete the {job to be done} taking into account the interconnection of diverse and specific situational factors and variables.
+- Imagine yourself as the person in the Role (using the first person singular) trying to {job to be done} taking into account the interconnection of diverse and specific situational factors and variables.
-- From this, discover at least 30 success criteria statements by answering the question: "What needs to happen for me to successfully achieve my aspirational ideal outcome, considering all situational factors?".
+- From this, discover at least 30 success criteria statements by answering the question: "What needs to happen for me to successfully achieve my aspirational ideal outcome related to {job to be done}, considering all situational factors?".
 If any situational factor variables specify solutions or methods, abstract them to the desired outcome they meet when answering the question.
 Ensure to follow all Statement Rules.
 - Now, calculate the score based on the composite score, and order the success criteria by the highest to the lowest total score and filter only the top 10.

 # Statement Rules:

-- Ensure that success criteria always start with "Ensure" or "Avoid", whichever is most appropriate.
+- Ensure that success criteria always start with "Ensure" or "Avoid", whichever is most appropriate to the context.
 Use a positive phrasing to describe what the person want to achieve directly, or a negative phrasing (almost always starting with 'Avoid') to describe what the person want to prevent.
 Focus on distinct aspects of the experience and add specific context.
-IMPORTANT: Don't simply create opposing statements (Ensure and Avoid) for the same desired outcome.
+IMPORTANT: Don't simply create opposing statements (Ensure and Avoid) for the same final desired outcome.
-- Ensure that every success criteria is a desired outcome in the Role perspective to reach the job to be done with success and measure that success.
+- Ensure that every success criteria is a desired outcome in the Role perspective and context to reach the job to be done with success and measure that success.
 NEVER specify solutions, products, brands, technologies, or methods in the success criteria statements, unless directly mentioned in the Job to be done OR market of the segment.
 Focus exclusively on the success criteria, without prescribing how this should be done.
 - Each criterion should be Specific, Objectively Measurable and Actionable.
 - Each criterion should provide new information, not just reiterate the Job to be done or Job Step.
 - DO NOT use conjunctions ("and", "or", etc.).